-Marissa Del Toro is an independent curator and art historian of contemporary and modern art of the Americas, currently she is Assistant Director of Exhibitions and Programs at NXTHVN in New Haven, CT.
+Marissa Del Toro is the Assistant Director of Programs and Exhibitions at NXTHVN in New Haven, CT.
 In both her professional and personal life, she continues to work towards the promotion and advocacy for diverse narratives within art.

 June 2020 - Present